Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 # The Plan
 * Acquire data from GitHub Readme files by scraping the Github API
-* Clean and Prepare the data using RegEx
+* Clean and Prepare the data using RegEx and beautiful soup.
 * Explore data in search of relevant keyword grouping using bi-grams and n-grams
 * Answer the following initial question: